G0246/mipad-custom-boot/README.md

 3. Flash .zip module in the Magisk / KernelSU / APatch app
 > [!TIP]
 > If you get a blank screen after adding your own animation, it’s likely because the ZIP file wasn’t compressed right.
 Use "store-only" mode (no compression) when creating the ZIP.

+## Planned
+1. Add a script (Python) to automate the generation of different orientation animation ZIPs
+2. Auto detect and select path for corresponding models

 ## Disclaimer
 **Flashing this module may cause your device to bootloop, a bootloop saver module is highly recommended.
 I am not responsible for any damages caused to your device or data by using this module.
 Use at your own risk.**